Nobody falls asleep and nobody wakes up

-It is a presumption that Consciousness is in Reality exclusively identified with the body and the mind, and this in turn gives rise to another presumption that Consciousness disappears when the body and mind disappear on falling asleep and, by implication, when the body dies.
+It is a presumption that consciousness is in reality exclusively identified with the body and the mind, and this in turn gives rise to another presumption, that consciousness disappears when the body and mind disappear on falling asleep and, by implication, when the body dies.

 This is not our experience in the first case and there is no evidence to suggest that it will be our experience in the second.
 There is evidence that sentience disappears on death, but not that consciousness disappears.

 After a period of deep sleep, the consciousness that was present there takes the shape of thinking and imagining and, as a result, the dream state reappears.
-And in turn, after a period of dreaming, Consciousness takes the shape of sensing and perceiving and, as a result, the body and the world are recreated, that is, the waking state reappears.
+And in turn, after a period of dreaming, consciousness takes the shape of sensing and perceiving and, as a result, the body and the world are recreated, that is, the waking state reappears.

 If we look at deep sleep from the point of view of the waking state, it appears to have lasted a certain length of time, in the same way that the objects that appear in the dream and waking states appear to last for a certain length of time.

 Time is the imagined duration between one appearance and another.
 There are no appearances during deep sleep, and therefore time is not present there.
-In fact, time is not even present in the dreaming and waking states but at least the illusion of time is present in these states.
+In fact, time is not even present in the dreaming and waking states, but at least the illusion of time is present in these states.
 In deep sleep not even the illusion of time is present.

 Time, in the waking and dreaming states, is an illusion.
 In deep sleep, it is a presumption.